cossacklabs/product-docs/content/acra/security-controls/key-management/operations/rotation.md

 ### Rotating transport keys

 {{< hint warning >}}
 AcraConnector and transport keys support are deprecated and will not be available since 0.91.0.
+Use TLS instead.
 {{< /hint >}}

 This is useful only if you are using [AcraConnector](/acra/security-controls/transport-security/acra-connector/) as transport encryption daemon to securely connect client application with AcraServer/AcraTranslator, and it uses [Themis Secure Session](/themis/crypto-theory/cryptosystems/secure-session/) as the transport encryption protocol.